Raukk/TensorAsic/Implementation/AveragePoolProposal.md

 Note: this should work for 1D and 2D Average Pools (I have not investigated 3d Pooling) For 2D then pool size Accumulators must be added together to get the final output.

+#### Limitaions

-Note: Strides != Pool Size are not currently being considered.
+Strides != Pool Size are not currently being considered.

+## Global Pooling

+I haven't really gone through an example, but I think this same code will work fine for Global pooling, since it's esentially a pool with Pool size = Input dimensions.